Bispecific antibodies (55 trials) — rilvegostomig (PD-1/TIGIT), ivonescimab (PD-1/VEGF, BLA accepted by FDA), cadonilimab (PD-1/CTLA-4)

 NCT06170788 - Sacituzumab Tirumotecan + Pembrolizumab vs Pembrolizumab (Phase 3)

-Personalized mRNA cancer vaccine (KEYNOTE-V940 program):
+Personalized mRNA cancer vaccine (KEYNOTE-V940 / INTerpath program):

-NCT06077760 - Intismeran Autogene (V940, Moderna personalized mRNA cancer vaccine) + Pembrolizumab vs Placebo + Pembrolizumab in resected NSCLC (Phase 3, the lung-cancer half of the KEYNOTE-V940 program; the first personalized-neoantigen mRNA vaccine to reach Phase 3 in NSCLC)
+NCT06077760 - Intismeran Autogene (V940, Moderna personalized mRNA cancer vaccine) + Pembrolizumab vs Placebo + Pembrolizumab in resected NSCLC (Phase 3, the lung-cancer anchor of the KEYNOTE-V940 program; the first personalized-neoantigen mRNA vaccine to reach Phase 3 in NSCLC)

 Pretreated / second-line: